wp-plugins/amr-users/readme.txt

 3. Add one or more [iCal:http://yoururl.ics] to a page or post (Note post usage may result in non-validating code, due to multiple occurences of "id" tags on same web page
 4. Manage the plugin through the settings screen.
 5. Change/salt the css as desired.

+NB:
+1. Check your wordpress timezone settings are set to what you wnat them to be.
+The plugin will handle timezone differences and assumes that you want the wordpress timezone as your main timezone, not the ics file timezone
+2. The ics file feed must be PUBLIC - if you cannot access it in a browser without being logged in, then the plugin will not be able to access it either.

+Debugging steps:
+1. Can you access your url inn the browser without being logged in
+2. Does it work in the test system when you add your url to the test url as indicated [here?] (http://anmari.com/testing/wp/?page_id=127)
+3. Change to the html view in your site - remove any additional html added when you cut and pasted so that the shortcode is "clean" as per the documentation [iCal http://domain.com/yourocs.ics]

 == Frequently Asked Questions ==